laboratoriumDIBRIS/double-basic-controller/README.md

 This code is intended as the basis for Social Robotics assignments to be done by students enrolled in the European Master in Advanced Robotics (EMARO+) and Robotics Engineering master programmes at the University of Genoa, Italy.

-This code has been developed with Xcode 10 under macOS 10.14.1 (Mojave), targeting iOS 12.01 and tested with an iPad Air 2.
+This code has been developed with Xcode 10 under macOS 10.14.1 (Mojave), targeting iOS 12.01.
+This code has been tested with an iPad Air 2 running iOS 12.01 and connected to a Double 1 robot.

 ## Installation